millerdw/millerdw.github.io/_posts/2020-09-30-UK House Price Modelling - a) Data Gathering and Visualisation.md

+---
+title: UK House Price Modelling - b) Data Gathering and Visualisation
+layout: post
+tags: [Python,Visualisation,Geospatial,pandas,geopandas,matplotlib]
+categories: [Illustrating The Point]
+---

 # UK House Prices in Python - (a) Data Gathering and Visualisation
 #### David Miller - September 2020 - [Link to Github](https://github.com/millerdw/millerdw.github.io/tree/master/_notebooks/IllustratingThePoint_4)
 ---

 It's been a while since my last post, but I've been busy.
 I've taken a year out to complete a Masters in Machine Learning at UCL, an experience I might talk about at a later time.
 For now let's just say it's been an intense 12 months.
 However, now September's rolled around, and I'm all done and dusted, I thought it was time to turn back to unfinished business.

 Early last year I did some work [visualising UK House Prices](https://millerdw.github.io/UK-House-Price-Visualisation/) using F#, MathNet.Numerics, and Plotly.
 It was mostly an exercise in demonstrating the use of these packages, but I enjoyed digging around in the data.
 It felt like a rich seam.
 So, 18 months later, I thought I'd have a 'proper' poke at managing geographic data using Python and Geopandas, and potentially modelling it using some simple machine learning techniques.